rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

 6. Update git and wait for our Tekton pipelines to deploy out in ArgoCD.
 Head over to argocd and search for Application `tekton-pipelines`
 ###### TODO Add screenshot

 7. With our pipelines definitions sync'd to the cluster (thanks Argo CD 🐙👏) and our codebase forked, we can now add the webhook to GitLab `nordmart-review` and `nordmart-review-ui` projects.
-First, grab the URL we're going to invoke to trigger the pipeline:
+First, grab the URL we're going to invoke to trigger the pipeline.
+From your `Openshift Console` select `Routes`.
+Search for the name of your pipeline ate the right corner.
+Then copy the URL your pipelin.
+This will be the webhook URL for your pipeline.

+8.